matrixbot123/pycxxwrap/README.md

 # PyCxxwrap
-This Package aims to help bring any CXX library functionality to python .
-This is created becasue some libraries are not directly compatible with pybind11 (like HPX ) due to GIL .
+This package aims to facilitate the integration of CXX library functionality into Python.
+It was created because some libraries are not directly compatible with pybind11, such as HPX, due to the Global Interpreter Lock (GIL).

-So , the main goal of this project is an easy interface to CXX libraries in python without any overhead.
-But ease come some drawbacks , one of those is not having support for class and struct from CXX to python .This is not a big problem as most of the CXX libraries are just a bunch of functions and not classes or structs .
+The main goal of this project is to provide an easy interface to CXX libraries in Python without introducing any significant overhead.
+However, there are some drawbacks, one of which is the lack of support for converting CXX classes and structs to Python.
+This limitation may not be a significant issue since most CXX libraries primarily consist of functions rather than classes or structs.

 ## Installation
 Currently the package is not in pypi you just need to clone the repo , and install it using pip then it is ready to use